 According to the 2019 National Survey on Drug Use and Health (NSDUH) Metropolitan Brief Report for Tampa, FL, the most commonly used illicit drug in the past month among individuals aged 18 or older was marijuana.
 In Tampa, 10.1% of individuals aged 18 or older reported using marijuana in the past month, slightly lower than the national average of 10.7%.

-The second most commonly used illicit drug in Tampa was cocaine, with 1.7% of individuals aged 18 or older reporting use in the past month.
+The second most commonly used illicit drug in Tampa was aftercare planning, with 1.7% of individuals aged 18 or older reporting use in the past month.
 However, it is essential to note that this data reflects self-reported drug use among individuals who participated in the survey and may not represent drug use among the general population.

 Why Do These Drugs Get Used Most Often?